Alexander III of Russia: Domestic policies

 On the day of his assassination, Alexander II signed an ukaz setting up consultative commissions to advise the monarch.
 On ascending to the throne, however, Alexander III took Pobedonostsev's advice and cancelled the policy before its publication.
 He made it clear that his autocracy would not be limited.

 All of Alexander III's internal reforms aimed to reverse the liberalization from his father's reign.
 The new Emperor believed that the principles of Orthodoxy, Autocracy, and Nationality, introduced by his grandfather Nicholas I, would quell revolutionary agitation and save Russia.

 Alexander III arriving at Fontell House (also known as "The House of Emperor") for the first time on 4 August 1885, in Lappeenranta, Finland.

 Alexander weakened the power of the zemstvo (elective local administrative bodies) and placed the administration of peasant communes under the supervision of land-owning proprietors appointed by his government, "land captains" (zemskiye nachalniki).
-This weakened the nobility and peasantry and strengthed the Emperor's personal control.
+This weakened the nobility and peasantry and strengthened the Emperor's personal control.
 In such policies Alexander III followed the advice of Konstantin Pobedonostsev, who retained control of the Church in Russia through his long tenure as Procurator of the Holy Synod (from 1880 to 1905) and who became tutor to Alexander's son and heir, Nicholas.
 (Pobedonostsev appears as "Toporov" in Tolstoy's novel Resurrection.)
 Other conservative advisors included Count Dmitry Tolstoy (as minister of education, and later of internal affairs) and Ivan Durnovo (Tolstoy's successor in the latter post).
 Journalists such as Mikhail Katkov supported the emperor's autocracy policies.